RakhithJK/BishopFox-sliver-wiki/Port-Forwarding.md

 [*] Port forwarding 127.0.0.1:8080 -> 10.10.10.10:22
 ```

-By default all port forwards will be bound to the `127.0.0.1` interface, but you can override this using the `--local` flag.
+By default all port forwards will be bound to the `127.0.0.1` interface, but you can override this using the `--bind` flag.
 Port forwarding also works in `multiplayer` mode and will forward ports to your local system.

 ## WireGuard Port Forwarding